Straight to content

 In Guinea Bissau, local farmers help to break dikes to restore hydrology, fostering ecological mangrove restoration.
 Image by Menno de Boer.

-The approach also addresses socio-economic barriers to successful restoration by addressing for example land tenure and use rights issues and developing alternative livelihood options.
+The approach also addresses socio-economic barriers to successful restoration by addressing for example land tenure and use rights issues and developing alternative livelihood options that go hand in hand with mangrove restoration and conservation.
 Research has shown that this approach provides a much more resilient and functional forest at a lower cost, compared to traditional planting approaches.

 How we work

-First, in Guinea-Bissau, Tanzania, the Philippines and Indonesia we will develop joint mangrove restoration plans with three to four core partner organisations in each country.
-Together we will demonstrate best practice on the ground and help a larger group of associated partners to upscale these demonstration measures by developing, financing and implementing landscape-level restoration plans.
+First, we demonstrate best practice on the ground in Guinea-Bissau, Tanzania, the Philippines and Indonesia.
+We develop joint mangrove restoration plans with three to four core partner organisations in each country and help a larger group of associated partners to upscale these demonstration measures by developing, financing and implementing landscape-level restoration plans.

-Second, in these countries, we will advocate policymakers to incorporate lessons learned from our landscape-level restoration efforts in their mangrove restoration policies and plans.
+Second, in these countries, we advocate policymakers to incorporate principles and lessons learned from our landscape-level restoration efforts in their mangrove restoration policies and plans.
 Thereby creating an enabling environment for mangrove restoration at a national scale.

 Third, through a global outreach campaign, we inspire the broader mangrove community to adopt and upscale the approach, reaching at least 20.000 people.
-We will document lessons learned in the field and combine them with insights from the science community.
-The campaign will be disseminated via social and published media, providing practical guidance for large-scale implementation of mangrove restoration projects across the world.
-By working closely with the Global Mangrove Alliance, we will be able to reach many people across the world and bring knowledge and experience together.
+We will document lessons learned in the field and combine them with insights from the science community and the Global Mangrove Alliance, providing practical guidance for large-scale implementation of mangrove restoration projects across the world.

 Thriving mangrove forest in Malaysia.
 Image by Wetlands International Malaysia.